 Children are naturally driven to discover and learn.
 Using activities and lessons to stimulate their interest, they learn fundamental concepts through a process of deep work.
 The children are appropriately challenged, and free to pursue their passions.
 Uninterrupted work time helps each child build concentration, focus on internal development, and build their own unique personality.

 The task of the educator is to facilitate the child’s job of becoming a full human being, and therefore, to remove any obstacles which hinder that goal.
-Independent work times and multi-age classrooms help children learn from each other, while providing ample leadership opportunities.
-Peaceful and respectful interactions amongst the children and adults results in the building of community within the classroom, the school, and greater society.
+Independent work options and multi-age classrooms help children learn from each other, while providing ample leadership opportunities.
+Peaceful and respectful interactions amongst the children and adults result in the building of community within the classroom, the school, and the greater society.